 Synthesize speech in documents using Ruby

-Converting text documents into speech can enhance accessibility and offer new ways for users to engage with your content.
-In this DevTip, we'll explore how to synthesize speech in documents using Ruby, implementing text-to-speech functionality for document narration.
+Converting text documents into speech can enhance accessibility and offer users new ways to engage with your content.
+In this DevTip, we explore how to synthesize speech in documents using Ruby and the Google Cloud Text-to-Speech library, complete with practical examples and best practices.

 Or install it directly: